Dr

 Academic biography

-Eileen Culloty is an Assistant Professor in the School of Communications and deputy director of the DCU Institute for Media, Democracy, and Society.
-Her research interests concern disinformation, media literacy education, and public media.
-Her book, co-authored with Jane Suiter, Disinformation and Manipulation in Digital Media (2021) was published by Routledge.
+Eileen Culloty is an Assistant Professor in the School of Communications and Deputy Director of the DCU Institute for Media, Democracy, and Society.

-Eileen coordinates the Ireland Hub of the European Digital Media Observatory and is co-chair of Media Literacy Ireland, the national association of media literacy facilitated by Coimisiún na Meán.
+Eileen leads the Ireland Hub of the European Digital Media Observatory (EDMO) and serves as Co-Chair of Media Literacy Ireland, the national network for media literacy coordinated by Coimisiún na Meán.
+In 2024, she was appointed to Ofcom’s Making Sense of Media Research, Evidence and Evaluation Working Group.

 Eileen is currently involved in the following projects: